yuniorhernandez/agent/README.md

 // @return bool
 if(Agent::isBot())
 {
-    //Action if the visitor is a boot.
+    //Action if the visitor is a bot.
 }
 ```